Cannabis in the United States: Historic overview

-The Marihuana Tax Act of 1937 was one of the first measures to cannabis nationwide.
+The Marihuana Tax Act of 1937 was one of the first measures to tax cannabis nationwide.
 This act was overturned in 1969 in Leary v.
 United States, and was repealed and replaced with the Controlled Substances Act (CSA) by Congress the next year.
 Under the CSA cannabis was assigned a Schedule I classification, deemed to have a high potential for abuse and no accepted medical use – thereby prohibiting even medical use of the drug.
 The classification has remained since the CSA was first signed into law, despite multiple efforts to reschedule.
 In direct response, the U.S. Libertarian Party was one of the first major parties to endorse cannabis legalization in their first platform in 1972 which stated, "We favor the repeal of all laws creating "crimes without victims" now incorporated in Federal, state and local laws—such as laws on voluntary sexual relations, drug use, gambling, and attempted suicide."
 As cannabis prohibition continued into the 21st Century, the U.S. Marijuana Party was formed in 2002 as a single-issue party to end the war on drugs and to legalize cannabis.
 States have also begun to engage in the process of nullification to override federal laws pertaining to cannabis.
 California started the trend by legalizing medicinal cannabis in 1996.
-Now, cannabis has been fully legalized for recreational use in 19 states with most states having some sort of state nullification of federal cannabis laws.
+Now, cannabis has been fully legalized for recreational use in 24 states, three U.S. territories and Washington D.C., with most states having some sort of state nullification of federal cannabis laws.
 In 1969, Gallup conducted a poll asking Americans whether "the use of marijuana should be legal" with only 12% at the time saying yes.
 In 1977, it rose to 28% and experienced a period of gradual increase thereafter.
 According to the latest poll, two-thirds of Americans think marijuana use should be legal.
+In addition, a report by Business Insider indicates that in 2022 alone, Americans spent an estimated $30 billion on legal marijuana products.
+The report further predicts that legal pot sales could surpass $33 billion in the current year, surpassing combined sales of chocolate and craft beer.